-The decision making process is depicted in Fig. 7.
+The decision making process is depicted in Fig. 5.
 It starts with the project manager or process author creating the process model and specifying the teams that might be involved in this process.
 Then, the GDM between these sites is calculated and visualized.
 Finally, the project manager makes a decision to allocate specific tasks to specific teams based on a trade-off between multiple factors (e.g., labour cost, availability, expertise and GDM).
-Based on the trade-offs, the project manager may decide to make modifications to the process in order to reduce the risks associated with involvement of distributed teams.
-For example, to reduce dependencies between two teams with high GDM value.
+Based on the trade-offs, the project manager may decide to make modifications to the process in order to S. Alajrami, B. Gallina, A. Romanovsky / Enabling GSD Task Allocation ...